 The purpose of this Supplement is to provide information to University of Manchester students undertaking the postgraduate programme in Nuclear Science & Technology being delivered by the Nuclear Technology Education Consortium (NTEC).
 This information should be read in conjunction with the NTEC Student Handbook.
 There is related university documentation which may be useful, in particular "The Graduate Handbook - Information and Personal and Academic Development Programme for Postgraduate Students".

-NTEC students are organised at the University of Manchester under the auspices of the Dalton Nuclear Institute.
-For administrative convenience NTEC students are registered through a School, in this case the School of Physics & Astronomy which also hosts the NTEC Coordinating Centre.
+NTEC students are organised at the University of Manchester under the auspices of the School of Physics & Astronomy.
+All administration is dealt with by the Nuclear Programmes Office